-For course, every silver lining has its cloud, which is this case is Beako’s latest unfortunate news for Subie: he still carries the curse of the mabeasts who nommed him, and that curse will allow them to essentially “eat” him remotely by taking all his mana.
+For course, every silver lining has its cloud, which in this case is Beako’s latest unfortunate news for Subie: He still carries the curse of the mabeasts who nommed him, and that curse will allow them to essentially “eat” him remotely by taking all of his mana.

 He has only half a day.
-No surprise, then, that Rem has already gone out alone to hunt down the mabeasts who are on the other end of the curse, thus “canceling the meal” and saving Subie, whom she’s become rather fond of, clearly.
+No surprise, then, that Rem has already gone out alone to hunt down the mabeasts who are on the other end of the curse, thus “canceling the meal” and saving Subie, whom she’s clearly become rather fond of.

 Notably absent from the party?
 Beatrice, despite her likely being more than capable of contributing offense.
 So while imperfect, the Subie/Ram duo gets off to a good start, with Ram showing off the damage her wind magic can do.

-Despite Rem’s initial good intentions (saving Subie), because she’s gotten little carried away by the power of her horn (which Ram lacks), so it also comes as no surprise that after surviving a potentially fatal fall off a cliff, Subie and Ram have to deal with a Rem who isn’t too picky about her targets.
+Despite Rem’s initial good intentions (saving Subie), she’s gotten a little too carried away by the power of her horn (which Ram lacks), so it also comes as no surprise that after surviving a potentially fatal fall off a cliff, Subie and Ram have to deal with a rabid Rem who isn’t too picky about her targets.

 I thought for sure this is how the episode would end: Subie unexpectedly catching a mace to the head and waking back up in the village inn with a sleeping Emilia by his side.
 It is a new “save point”, after all, and I assumed his Return By Death was only delayed last week so it could occur this week.

-Mind you, I wasn’t happy about that prospect, which is why I was happy that Re:Zero decided not to kill Subie this week, either.
-Perhaps it’s aware of the potential for “Reset Button Fatigue”, especially after we only got a grand total of five minutes of victory to bask in.
+Mind you, I wasn’t happy about that prospect, which is why I was happy that Re:Zero decided not to kill Subie this week, either!
+This suggests an awareness of the potential for “Reset Button Fatigue”, especially after we only got a grand total of five minutes of victory to bask in.

 That suspension of Subie’s death wasn’t certain at all, though.
-I like how the episode kept me guessing till the end, with a thoroughly berserk and unpredictable Rem flailing that mace around (sorry weapons experts) and Subie seemingly having few options.
+I like how the episode kept me guessing till the end, with a thoroughly berserk and unpredictable Rem waving that flail around and Subie seemingly having few options.